snabble/Android-SDK/ui-toolkit/README.md

 | `home`        | `homeViewModel`        | `"DynamicViewModel"`                                   |
 | `profile`     | `profileViewModel`     | `"DynamicViewModel"`                                   |
 | `devSettings` | `devSettingsViewModel` | `"DynamicViewModel"`                                   |

+#### The following shows an example how to handle widgets events with the given viewModel:

 ```Kotlin
     private val homeViewModel: DynamicHomeViewModel by viewModels()